Westlake High School (Ohio): Demographics

+Westlake High School is known for having a large Arab-American population, comprising approximately 20% of the student body.

 Sports

-Westlake High School has a variety of sports teams that compete in the Great Lakes Conference throughout the school year.
+Westlake High School has a variety of sports teams that compete in the Cleveland West Conference throughout the school year.

-Fall Sports include Football, Cross Country, Golf, Tennis, Soccer, Volleyball, and Cheer.

-Winter Sports include Basketball, Gymnastics, Wrestling, Hockey, Swimming & Diving, Cheer, and Bowling.
+Fall sports include football, cross country, golf, tennis, soccer, volleyball, and cheer.

+Winter sports include basketball, gymnastics, wrestling, hockey, swimming and diving, cheer, and bowling.

-Spring Sports include Baseball, Softball, Track, Lacrosse, and Tennis.
+Spring sports include baseball, softball, track, lacrosse, and tennis.

 Mascot

 The school mascot, the Demon, has occasionally caused controversy because of its assumed religious connotations.
 When Westlake was known as Dover, the school teams were called the "Dover Men".
 Popular usage shortened this to "D-Men", which when spoken is indistinguishable from the word 'demon', hence the current name.

-Arts

-Instrumental Music programs include Marching Band, Concert Band, Symphonic Band, Concert Orchestra, Chamber Orchestra, Jazz 1 & Jazz 2.
-Choral music programs include a show choir, Company D, Symphonic Chorus, Women's Chorus, Men's Chorus, Chorale, and Mixed Choir.
-In addition, Music Theory and History is also offered at the high school.

-Westlake High School "Demon" Marching Band

-The 160-member Westlake High School "Demon" Marching Band provides half time entertainment at every home and away Varsity football games, as well as competitions during the year.

-During the year, students are divided into Symphonic and Concert Band, where both have taken home Superior ratings at the Ohio Music Education Association competitions (in both Class AA and Class C, respectively).